GP access: meeting the reasonable needs of patients

 • (c) through the practice’s online consultation tool or

-• (d) through a relevant electronic communication method.
+• (d) through a relevant electronic communication method, is provided with an appropriate response in accordance with the following sub-paragraphs.

 2. The appropriate response is that the contractor must: